Warning: This is only a personal experience; not medical advice. Read Full Disclaimer

-This flattening of the villi damages the large intestine’s ability to draw nutrients and minerals, like iron and vitamins which are required for red blood cells and other important things the human body needs to function.
-This depletion of iron (which carries oxygen in the red blood cells throughout the body) can lead to a condition known as jaundice which in turn is caused by anaemia (lack of iron in the blood).
-When the immune system attacks the large intestine in response to gluten, this condition is known as coeliac disease.
-(The villi are cells inside the walls of your large intestine that are shaped like tubes and number in their thousands to millions).
+This flattening of the villi reduces the small intestine’s ability to draw nutrients and minerals, such as iron and B grouped vitamins.
+The human body requires iron to produce red blood cells and maintain other important functions that the human body requires.
+When red blood cells (which carries oxygen in the blood throughout the body) drop, it can lead to a condition known as anaemia (a lack of iron in the blood).
+When the immune system attacks the small intestine in response to gluten, this condition is known as coeliac disease.
+(The villi are cells inside the walls of your small intestine that are shaped like tubes and number in their thousands to millions).

-Coeliac disease eventually results in the large intestinal villi atrophying and reducing in number throughout the large intestine.
-If the affected individual continues to eat/or drink gluten, the large intestine may no longer absorb nutrients and minerals.
+Coeliac disease eventually results in the small intestinal villi atrophying and reducing in number throughout the small intestine.
+If the affected individual continues to eat/or drink gluten, the small intestine may no longer absorb nutrients and minerals.
 This condition is known as gut malabsorption, and can lead to osteoporosis, anaemia, weight loss and other complications.

 The immediate symptoms are often diarrhoea, migraine headache, bloating, vomiting, raised temperature & sweating.
 Not everyone with coeliac disease will experience a reaction this way.
 It is different with every sufferer.